-How to Start Day Trading Gold
+How to Start Day Trading in Gold

 Day trading gold is speculating on its short-term price movements.
 Physical gold is not actually handled or taken possession of, rather the transactions take place electronically and only profits or losses are reflected in the trading account.